Civilization and Its Distrusts

 (A Streetcar Named Desire, by Tennessee Williams)

 In other words, it’s impossible to not trust.
-We have to assume that bus drivers and other road users are not trying to kill us, water companies are treating water properly, farmers and grocers are not trying to poison us, doctors are not trying to harm us, and journalists, media personalities, influencers are telling us facts not fabrications.
+We have to assume that bus drivers and other road users are not trying to kill us, water companies are treating water properly, farmers and grocers are not plotting to poison us, doctors are not planning to harm us, and journalists, media personalities, influencers are telling us some dose of facts and not total fabrications.

 Untruths Break Trust

-This is when generative AIs can be the most dangerous: producing untruths at a scale so massive that we could no longer find the needle of facts in the haystack of fiction.
+Here’s the most dangerous use of generative AI tools: producing untruths at a scale so massive that we could no longer find the needle of facts in the haystack of fiction.

-Actually, you can have innocuous intentions with generative AIs, but still dump crud into our fountains of information.
-Among them are clickbaity articles from Buzzfeed, and error-ridden reports from CNET.
+Actually, you can have innocuous intentions with generative AIs, but still dump crud into clean fountains of information.
+Buzzfeed and CNET already did it with their clickbaity articles and error-ridden reports.
 My favorite is AI-generated realistic photos of Pope Francis’ puffer jacket.
-Even the Midjourney sub-reddit was concerned: the rest of the internet thought those images were real?
-That’s bonkers!
+Even the customarily unconcerned Midjourney sub-reddit was concerned this time: the rest of the internet thought those images were real?
+That’s no good!

 Think about it: if trivial matters like the Pope’s attire are worthy of fabrication, there must be higher-stake issues worthy of more convincing fabrications.
 As long as generative AIs can make untruths look, sound, and read like truth, it’s all that matters.

 What happens when we can no longer discern truth from untruth?
-A safe default would be to halt the presumption of trust: become an aggressive skeptic, and constantly question if every picture is a real-life shot, if every story has a factual basis, and if anyone ever has any decent intentions.
-No individual or institution would be spared from our scrutiny and distrust: we’d be ready to tear up that $5 bill, because we no longer believe that any signer or institution could guarantee the value of the note.
+A safe default would be to halt the presumption of trust: constantly questioning if every picture is a real-life shot, if every story has a factual basis, and if anyone ever has any decent intentions.
+No individual or institution would be spared from our distrust: we’d be ready to tear up that $5 bill, because we no longer believe any signer or institution could guarantee the value of the note.

 What’s worse, we would not be the only ones halting the presumption of trust.
-Many others would do the same, becoming skeptical of everything and suspicious of everyone.
+It would be everyone else around us, also becoming suspicious of everything and everyone.
 Then our societies would descend into “the state of nature,” as Thomas Hobbes put it.
-It is a state of perpetual war, no one trusts anyone, everyone against everyone, with an always-on readiness to fight, attack, and return hostility.
+It is a state of perpetual chaos: no one trusts anyone, everyone is either fighting someone already or getting ready to attack someone else, hostility is returned dollars to donuts – it is a war of all against all.

 What Can We Do

 Psychological warfare is just that – a war.
-And in war, when there is attack, there is defense, and there are strategies and tactics for defense.
-Untruths attack our trust in our fellow humans and public institutions, so we will defend trust, and I think there are some practical defense strategies:
+And in war, there are plans of attack, and there are strategies of defense.
+Untruths attack our trust in our fellow humans and public institutions, and I think there are some practical defense strategies:

-Be vigilant about what we see and hear online, always remind ourselves that AI-generated untruths are a possibility.
+Be vigilant about what we see and hear online, always remind ourselves that AI-generated untruths can be used for deception.

-These may sound mentally taxing – they are, and they are supposed to be.
-After all, we are defending trust, the foundation of our civilization.
+These may sound mentally taxing.
+Indeed they are, and they are supposed to be.
+After all, we are defending trust, and trust is the foundation of our civilization.
 Defending a civilization is never easy, even in Steam games; and we are doing the defense in real life.

-Our tools have become very proficient in imitating what we do – so proficient that with their help, we humans would have no problem waging wars to destroy the trust we hold for one another, and by extension, our civilization.
-We know this, and so comes a large part of our anxiety, our uneasiness, and our sense of either impending doom or exuberant hope.
+Our tools have become very proficient in imitating what we do – so proficient that with their help, we humans would have no problem waging wars to destroy the trust we hold for one another and our society.
+We know this, and so comes a large part of our anxiety, our uneasiness, and our sense of either impending doom or exuberant hope for these tools.

 What a time to live in.
 What a time to be alive.